mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

    by browsing <https://tech.yandex.com/translate/>
    and clicking "Get a free API key".

-9. Create the script to set two environment variables.
+9. Create a script to set two environment variables.
    In an *nix environment, this can be named `setup` and have the following content: